| |

 twenty-eight decimals

-3 14 159 (175-16) 260 (113+147) After 27 & 139 (3 & 14), there come the Strong Connection segments 16 & 175.
-The difference between the latter is 159: 3 14 159 the first six digits of Pi After 16 & 175, we have the pair of 113 & 147, which totals 260 millimeters, or 26 centimeters.
+3 14 159 (175-16) 260 (113+147) step 2.
+After 27 & 139 (3 & 14), there come the Strong Connection segments 16 & 175.
+The difference between them is 159: 3 14 159 the first six digits of Pi step 3.
+After 16 & 175, we have the pair of 113 & 147, which totals 260 millimeters, or 26 centimeters.
 3 14 159 26 the first eight digits of Pi

 Pi (3.1415926..)

-113 = 288 = 16 x 18
+175 + 113 = 288 = 16 x 18

 Back

-to Pi - the Wings of 260 We just saw 175 work with 113 (and
+to Pi - the Wings of 260 Step

-a pair of factors: 35 x 5, in 355/113=3.141592...
-A second pair of factors in the progression The three Pi digits after 8 are 979.
+4 The three Pi digits after 8 are 979.
+I found two ways to get them: Case 1 — This is straightforward: the segment of 80 forms the middle of ten segments totaling 979 mms! ![]() Case 2 — This is striking: step 7 The symmetry of 16 over the TriLibrium (339) dominates the show from here on.
 To extend the Pi sequence by three more digits, we need a 323.
 Curiously, 711 translates as either 9x79, or 3x237, and no other composite factors.
-That would be six digits of Pi in a row, 979 323.
-Unfortunately, the seventh digit, 7, is off by one; so this doesn't count.
-Is there a legitimate way to get the digits 323? |
+That is six digits of Pi in a row, 979 323, but the seventh digit, 7, is off by one; so this is just a curiosity. |

 |

-Next Pi digits are 8 462 64 33..
+Step 8: The upcoming Pi digits are 8 462 64 33...
 It just so happens that 80 millimeters, or 8 centimeters, part of the 339-sequence, is once more the immediate continuation.
-Pi = 3.141592653589793238...
+Pi = 3.14 159 26 535 8 979 323 8...
 We still stand on the 339-sequence; next up are its wings.

-in both Phi & Pi There
+the Frame in both Phi & Pi There is

-is an obvious inner
+an obvious inner divide

-divide in the image, it's the line subtending
+in the image, it's the line subtending both the 339 and 887

 How nice, the head rests on a triangle's basis, and is about equidistant to the other two sides.
 This triangle simply begs experimental completion into a hexagon centering in the 0,0 point, the center of the Square.
 Thist hexagon then fits the figure from head to toe.
 Note the containment of the figure within the envelope shape.
 The center of the first equilateral triangle falls neatly onto Athena's forehead.
 And later we learn that the hexagon is the offspring of two other hexagons.. see: The HexMachine |